http://www.saltworkstechnologies.com

 traditional processes.

-Applications for Saltworks' technology include producing drinking
+Applications for Saltworks' technology include producing

-water for communities and municipalities, irrigation water for
+drinking water for communities and municipalities, irrigation

-well-suited for situations with low temperature thermal energy
+especially well-suited for situations with low temperature

 The technology has been proof-tested by the National Research